tensorflow/rust/CONTRIBUTING.md

 This will [close the bug once your pull request is merged](https://help.github.com/articles/closing-issues-using-keywords/).

 If you're a first-time contributor, try looking for an issue with the label "good first issue", which should be easier for someone unfamiliar with the codebase to work on.

+### Git

+Please check out a recent version of `master` before starting work, and rebase onto `master` before creating a pull request.
+This helps keep the commit graph clean and easy to follow.

+As noted in the CLA section, make sure that your [email address in the commit](https://help.github.com/articles/setting-your-commit-email-address-in-git/) matches the email address you use to sign the CLA, or we won't be able to merge your pull request.
+Do this *before* creating the commits.